CRenwick57/make-homer/README.md

 # Homer maker

-Package name is makeAHomer by default plug xy coordinates into the makeHomer method to make homer
+plug xy coordinates into the makeHomer method to make homer (origin point is top-left of his "head")